Dancing FBI agent who shot man at Denver bar pleads guilty

 #ReadLocal

-The bystander, Tom Reddington, says he suffers chronic pain and may never run again.
+He pleaded not guilty in November to second-degree assault, which carries a penalty of up to 16 years in prison.

-Bishop was in Denver on FBI business and was off-duty at the time.
+Bishop, who will serve his probation in Georgia, was in Denver on FBI business and was off-duty at the time of the shooting.
+FBI spokeswoman Kelsey Pietranton declined to say if he would continue to work at the agency.

+The man who was shot, Tom Reddington, 24, spoke emotionally in court about how he lost his job at an Amazon warehouse after the shooting, his chronic pain and his concern that he may never be able to run again.

+"I have done months of physical therapy," he said.
+"I have sought counseling.
+However, being in public, especially seeing law enforcement with guns, makes me very uncomfortable."

 Comments